johannst/notes/src/tools/emacs.md

   M-g M-p  previous-error    go to previous error

   M-g i    imenu             go to place in buffer (symbol, ...)

+  M-<                        go to begin of buffer
+  M->                        go to end of buffer
 ```

 ## isearch